 Recovering from a TBI or other brain injury is difficult.
 You will deal with a wide range of physical, sensory, mental, cognitive, and emotional symptoms, which can make getting through a single day a challenge.
 The more severe the injury, the greater the likelihood you will have to learn to function with some of these side effects for the rest of your life.

 When another person or business is responsible for your current situation and your altered future, it is important to talk with a brain injury attorney about holding them responsible and pursuing compensation.
-At Lugar Law PC, are ready to fight for you and your financial recovery.
+At Lugar Injury Law, are ready to fight for you and your financial recovery.